Juice for the Future

 ETI and partners are changing this.

-The people of Karagwe want help getting food processing to bring economic vitality to their region.
-ETI and partners, the Evangelical Lutheran Church in Tanzania, Karagwe Diocese (KAD) and BE Design Architects (NY), have cleared the site, have plans, approvals and the framework for a sound operation.
-Now, we seek funds to build.
+Karagwe's farmers want help getting food processing to bring economic vitality to their region.
+ETI and partners, the Evangelical Lutheran Church in Tanzania, Karagwe Diocese (KAD) and BE Design Architects (NY), cleared the site, have plans, permits and a sound business plan.
+Construction has begun and Phase I is now complete.

 Local solutions: Global support.